Rebuilding Sexual Intimacy After Sexual Betrayal

 There are few hurts deeper than sexual betrayal.
 Sex is supposed to be a space of deep vulnerability and intimacy, a place of joyful self-giving.
 No wonder the Bible calls marriage a “one-flesh” union, where physical nakedness is a profound image of intimacy, of total knowing and complete trust between a wife and husband.

 To understand how to rebuild trust, it helps to see God’s intention for sexual intimacy within marriage.
-As Dave White says in his blog, “Just What is Godly Sex?” sexual expression is “analogous to a deeper, eternal reality—a husband and wife are to be devoted to one another, forsaking all others, as a reflection of Jesus’ desire that we be utterly devoted to him, forsaking worship of all others.”
+As Dave White writes in “Just What is Godly Sex?”, sexual expression is “analogous to a deeper, eternal reality—a husband and wife are to be devoted to one another, forsaking all others, as a reflection of Jesus’ desire that we be utterly devoted to him, forsaking worship of all others.”

-Sexual unfaithfulness breaks trust at the most vulnerable aspect of oneness as a spouse chooses, rather than forsakes, something or someone instead of the one to whom they promised faithfulness.
-Whether the betrayal is mental, emotional, or physical (or all three), the sins of pornography, sexual fantasy, masturbation, and adultery are ways a spouse breaks from devotion to Christ and their spouse, for worship of self and pleasure.
+Sexual unfaithfulness breaks trust at the most vulnerable aspect of oneness.
+Rather than forsaking all others, a spouse chooses something or someone instead of the one to whom they promised faithfulness.
+Whether the betrayal is mental, emotional, or physical (or all three), the sins of pornography, sexual fantasy, masturbation, and adultery are ways a spouse breaks from devotion to Christ and their spouse for worship of self and pleasure.

 It is crucial for relational trust and spiritual togetherness to grow between two spouses before they attempt to restore sexual intimacy.
 If you are already actively pursuing healing in your marriage after the disclosure of sexual unfaithfulness, then consider the following four steps which can bring the kind of healing that makes the renewal of sexual intimacy a reality.
 If you are a friend, counselor, or pastor, these steps can enable you to help.